What is a bad credit score or low credit score?

 Is it possible to get loans for bad credit?

-In life nobody likes to be judged, but when it comes to loans and credit, credit providers will look into your credit score when you apply for credit, to help them in making a decision about whether or not to lend to you, and if you have bad credit you can be sure that they will not always consider helping you out.
+In life nobody likes to be judged, but when it comes to loans and credit, credit providers will look into your credit score when you apply for credit, for them to make an informed decision about whether or not to lend to you, and if you have bad credit you can be sure that they will not always consider helping you out.
+Your credit score is always busy calculating and from your first credit application it starts evaluating you.
+Every time you pay your credit on time it starts adding up, also, every time you pay late it subtracts and by not paying at all it starts going into the red.
+All detail of your credit behavior is listed by Credit bureaus.
+When you open an account or take on credit of any kind, your repayment behavior is recorded by credit bureaus, whether good or bad.

 The main thing is not to panic!